Philipp0007/Philipp0007/README.md

 ### Hi there 👋
 - :mountain_snow: I'm Philipp, an Austrian process engineering student
 - :denmark: I'm currently doing an exchange at DTU in Denmark
-- :computer: I'm interested in modeling, simulating and controlling fermentation based processes
+- :computer: I'm interested in modeling, simulating and controlling fermentation based processes and plants
-- :snake: I'm hoping to deepen my knowledge in python as a tool to handle those processes in a smart way
+- :snake: I'm hoping to deepen my knowledge in python as a tool to handle these processes in a smart way
 - :flamingo: Fun fact: Flamingos can fly as fast as 56 km/h

 <!--